The Common Sense Divorce

-How To Tell Your Kids About Separation
+How To Tell Your Kids About Divorce

 Speaking to your children about the separation can be one of the most difficult aspects of the process.
 No parent wants to break news that will cause emotional heartbreak, but it is critical to have the “divorce” conversation with your children and provide them with the emotional support they need.